 A non-stop 293 mile expedition race along the Kunglesden Trail.

 The Montane Arctic Spine is a non-stop, 293 mile (472 km) foot race along the Kungsleden Trail in Arctic Sweden, one of the most stunning winter landscapes in the world.
-Starting at Abisko, you will journey through snowfields, Arctic tundra and frozen woodlands flanked by Sweden’s highest mountains as you travel towards your finish line at Hemavan.
-This is an expedition race that will require self-sufficiency and proficiency in cold weather management.
-Experiencing temperatures as low as -35°C and winds as high as 40 mph, you will need to be able to navigate in whiteout conditions while still racing.
+Starting at Abisko, you will journey through snowfields, Arctic tundra and frozen woodlands often breaking trail as you go towards your finish line at Hemavan.
+This is an expedition race that will require self-sufficiency and proficiency in extreme cold weather management.
+Experiencing temperatures as low as -40°C and winds as high as 40 mph, you will need to be able to navigate in whiteout conditions while still racing.
 You will need to have grit, determination and skills to get through to the end.
-This will be an adventure of a lifetime.
+It’s no surprise that this race is gaining the recognition as one of the toughest in the world.

 Discover what it takes to conquer the mighty Kungsleden Trail in Arctic Sweden.